Bilal8098/Restaurant-management-website/README.md

 ---

 ## 💡 Notes
-- Make sure any API calls in the HTML files are pointing to the correct `localhost` URL.
+- `Don't` modify the code or else the project won't behave as expected
-- If you modify the Python code or HTML files, reload the pages in your browser to see the changes.
+- Just `Clone` the repository and follow the instructions and you'll be ready to go!

 ---